hmrc/hmrc-frontend/CONTRIBUTING.md

 For more general backstop configuration take a look at [tasks/gulp/backstop-config.js]()

+##### Remove unused backstop reference images

+If the name of a visual regression test scenario changes, the reference image won't be automatically deleted

+Accumulating some unused reference images is unlikely to cause any problems

+To remove them, run the tests and remove any files in bitmaps_reference that are not in the bitmaps_test folder

 #### Test for compatibility
 The code you contribute must be accessible.
 This means it works on every browser or device your users may use to access it.